 Testing For Astigmatism

 During a regular eye exam, the doctor will test for astigmatism just like they do for farsightedness or nearsightedness.
+Be sure to tell him or her if you feel you have eyes that are dry and need treatment.
 There are two primary ways to test for astigmatism.
 In the manual test called a retinoscopy, the doctor will shine a light into the eye and using a series of lenses, will test how the light focuses in the eye.

 Many eye doctors are either replacing or supplementing the retinoscopy with a test that uses automated instruments.
 These tests are faster and provide quicker preliminary results for astigmatism and other types of refractive errors.
 Following these tests, the eye doctor will also perform a manual refraction.
 This test further refines the tests for astigmatism.